-It was Dr. Martin Luther King, who said: “I have a dream,” those words that spoke of that powerful message and legacy of Black Lives Matter years ago.
+It was Dr. Martin Luther King, who said: “I have a dream,” those words that spoke years ago that powerful message and legacy of Black Lives Matter.
 Why has our dream as Asians in America so often and so long been lost?
-Called foreign, invisible, docile, cheap, expressionless, model minorities, we have been silenced, sometimes turned willingly silent, out of fear and the desire to survive, in that American conversation between white and Black.
+Called foreign, invisible, docile, cheap, expressionless, model minorities, we have been silenced, and we have sometimes turned willingly silent, out of fear and the desire to survive in that American conversation between white and Black.
 Our story has yet to be fully told, explored or studied, even dreamed.

 Art is all about ego.
 Even if you are the kind of artist who believes that only amateurish art is about self-expression and true art is about something else entirely, no one disagrees that art can stem only from the self that is the artist.
 Most forms of selfishness as they play out in society are negative, often evil.
 People want to save their own asses and want more money, status, privileges, at the cost of others, and so place themselves in career/society/hierarchy to feed that ego and that egotistical need.
 This is the reality that is 99.99999 percent of reality.
 This is the reality that I don’t understand and never have understood.
 It is not particularly interesting and certainly not satisfying.
 Unfortunately, if we want to survive as human beings until death and support our family, we must deal with this torturous but undeniable 99.99999 percent of reality, since it IS 99.99999 percent _ if we count all the people who choose to be involved in this pursuit of career, money, status, etc. as valid values and goals vs. those who are interested in and satisfied by something else and become poets.
 Poetry is a form of art that is as divorced from the worldly pursuits that make up 99.99999 percent of reality as things can get.
 The ego takes center stage but in a way that is irrelevant from politicking, career advancement and mundane unbecoming unpoetic competition.
 A poet is ego pure and simple and total and unafraid.
 A poet exercises selfishness with a free conscience.